mroderick/guidelines/release-process/README.md

 	dennis prepare [-v 0.2.0]

-- Verify the changes
+- Push the changes

-	git diff

-- Push them

 	dennis push

 Further instructions will be printed out, depending on the project you are in.

-## 2. Make Bug Fixes to the Release Candidate
+## 2. (Optional) Make Fixes to the Release Candidate

 - Pull